Azure/azure-cosmos-client-engine/README.md

 ## Setting up your development environment

-The preferred development environment for this repository is a Linux environment, which can include Windows Subsystem for Linux (WSL) version 2.
+The preferred development environment for this repository is a Linux environment, which includes Windows Subsystem for Linux (WSL) version 2.
-The ideal way to configure your environment is to install the [devenv](https://devenv.sh) tool.
+The ideal way to configure your environment is to install the [devenv](https://devenv.sh) tool in your Linux environment.
 Once you've installed this tool in your environement, you can run `devenv shell` in the root of the repository to prepare an isolated development environment with all the necessary dependencies.
 Alternatively, configure your shell with devenv's [Automatic Shell Activation](https://devenv.sh/automatic-shell-activation/) feature and the development environment will be automatically configured when you change directory in to the repository.